About Our OET Writing Correction Service

 What is OET and Why Does Writing Matter?

 The Occupational English Test (OET) is an international English language test designed specifically for healthcare professionals.
-Developed in partnership with Cambridge Assessment English, OET assesses language proficiency in real healthcare communication scenarios.
+Developed in partnership with Cambridge Boxhill Language Assessment Trust, OET assesses language proficiency in real healthcare communication scenarios.
 The writing sub-test requires candidates to produce a clinical letter — typically a referral, discharge, or transfer letter — in 40 minutes.

 OET is recognised by healthcare regulators in the United Kingdom (NMC, GMC, GPhC), Australia (AHPRA, Nursing and Midwifery Board), New Zealand (Medical Council, Nursing Council), Ireland (NMBI, Medical Council), Singapore, Dubai, and Ukraine.
 Grade B (a score of 350 out of 500) is the minimum requirement for most healthcare registration pathways.